StudioLE/node-colour-challenge/README.md

 ## Configuration

-Gideon uses [node-config](https://github.com/lorenwest/node-config) so it's highly configurable.
-I recommend copying the `config/default.json` file to `config/local.json` and editing that so that your changes are not overwritten by future updates.
+The app uses [node-config](https://github.com/lorenwest/node-config) so it's highly configurable.
+I recommend copying the `./config/default.json` file to `./config/local.json` and editing that so that your changes are not overwritten by future updates.

 ```
 cd /usr/lib/node_modules/colour-challenge